 What does The New York Public Library have?

-The New York City land conveyances available on microform in the Milstein Division's Microform Reading Room (Room 119) are searchable using Grantor / Grantee indexes, i.e. by name, not block and lot number.
+The New York City land conveyances available on microform, searchable using Grantor / Grantee indexes, i.e. by name, (not block and lot number).
 Broadly speaking, the years of coverage for conveyances in the boroughs available are:

 To search for land conveyances by block and lot number, you will need to vist one of the institutions described below.
 It's a good idea to work out the block and lot number in advance.
 You can work out current block and lot numbers by visiting the NYC Department of Finance Block and Lot calculator.
-Block and lot numbers have changed over the years, so it might be a good idea to consult any one of the fire insurance maps held by the New York, Brooklyn, or Queens public libraries, or at the New York or Brooklyn historical societies.
+Block and lot numbers have changed over the years, so it might be a good idea to consult any one of the fire insurance maps held by the New York Public Library.

-The Milstein Division collections also include land conveyances (sometimes described as property deeds) for other parts of New York State: check The New York Public Library's online Catalog for more details.
+The Milstein Division collections also include land conveyances (sometimes described as property deeds) for other parts of New York State: check The New York Public Library's online NYPL Research Catalog for more details.